 Every once in awhile you pick up a book that refuses to let you put it down.
 New World Rising by Jennifer Wilson is that book.

 Isabella was a single white rose in the midst of half a dozen red ones.
-Held together by pin and lace, like a delicate, porcelain doll.
-She might melt away should anyone happen to stain crimson wine on her ivory silhouette.
+Held together by pin and lace, like a delicate, porcelain doll, she paused.
+Would she melt away if anyone spilled crimson wine on her ivory silhouette?